jonas-pueschel/RCG_DFTK/README.md

 # Getting started

-One first needs to locally save the directory `experiments` and its contents.
+One first needs to locally save the directory `experiments` *from this branch* and its contents.

 The Julia enviroment in the `experiments` directory is provided via the `Manifest.toml` and `Project.toml` files.
 It can be installed by running from the `experiment` directory
 ```bash